-- 1. Proportional between the cost sharing for a thirty-day supply and the amount of drugs the patient was prescribed; or - 2.
-Equivalent to the cost sharing for a full thirty-day supply of the opioid drug, provided that no additional cost sharing may be charged for any additional prescriptions for the remainder of the thirty-day supply. - I. Any provider authorized to prescribe opioids shall adopt and maintain a written policy or policies that include execution of a written agreement to engage in an informed consent process between the prescribing provider and qualifying opioid therapy patient.
-For the purposes of this section, "qualifying opioid therapy patient" means: - A patient requiring opioid treatment for more than three (3) months; - 2.
-A patient who is prescribed benzodiazepines and opioids together; or - 3.
+- that provides coverage for prescription drugs subject to a copayment, coinsurance or deductible shall charge a copayment, coinsurance or deductible for an initial prescription of an opioid - 1.
+Proportional between the cost sharing for a thirty-day supply and the amount of drugs the patient was prescribed; or

+- 2. Equivalent to the cost sharing for a full thirty-day supply of the drug, provided that no additional cost sharing may be charged for any additional prescriptions for the remainder of the thirty-day supply. - J. Any practitioner authorized to prescribe an opioid drug shall adopt and maintain a written policy or policies that include execution of a written agreement to engage in an informed consent process between the prescribing practitioner and qualifying opioid therapy patient.
+For the purposes of this section, "qualifying opioid therapy patient" means: - 1.
+A patient requiring opioid treatment for more than three (3) months: - 2.
+A patient who is prescribed benzodiazepines and opioids together for more than one twenty-four-hour period; or - 3.
 A patient who is prescribed a dose of opioids that exceeds one hundred (100) morphine equivalent doses.